 The writing has been compared to that of Jane Austen, one of Rowling's favourite authors, or Roald Dahl, whose works dominated children's stories before the appearance of Harry Potter, and of the Ancient Greek story-teller Homer.
 While some commentators thought the book looked backwards to Victorian and Edwardian boarding school stories, others thought it placed the genre firmly in the modern world by featuring contemporary ethical and social issues.
-Harry Potter and the Philosopher's Stone

-Harry Potter and the Chamber of Secrets The book was published in the United Kingdom on 2 July 1998 by Bloomsbury and in the United States on 2 June 1999 by Scholastic Inc.
+Harry Potter and the Chamber of Secrets.
+The book was published in the United Kingdom on 2 July 1998 by Bloomsbury and in the United States on 2 June 1999 by Scholastic Inc.

 Although Rowling found it difficult to finish the book, it won high praise and awards from critics, young readers and the book industry, although some critics thought the story was perhaps too frightening for younger children.
 Much like with other novels in the series, Harry Potter and the Chamber of Secrets triggered religious debates; some religious authorities have condemned its use of magical themes, while others have praised its emphasis on self-sacrifice and on the way in which a person's character is the result of the person's choices.

 The book sold 68,000 copies in just three days after its release in the United Kingdom, and since has sold over three million in the country.
 The book won the 1999 Whitbread Children's Book Award, the Bram Stoker Award, the 2000 Locus Award for Best Fantasy Novel, and was short-listed for other awards, including the Hugo.
 Plot On an illegal visit to the village of Hogsmeade (thanks to The Marauder's Map, given to him by George Weasley and Fred Weasley), Harry overhears some of his teachers talking with Fudge about Black, saying that Black was a friend of Harry's parents, but he betrayed them and gave Voldemort access to their house, and that he also killed thirteen Muggles and his former friend Peter Pettigrew.
+Harry Potter and the Goblet of Fire.
 Synopsis Plot introduction Harry learns that he is a wizard when he is 11 years old, just before he enrolls in Hogwarts School of Witchcraft and Wizardry.

 He befriends Ron Weasley and Hermione Granger, and is confronted by Lord Voldemort who is trying to regain power.
 In Harry's first year he has to protect the Philosopher's Stone from Voldemort and one of his faithful followers at Hogwarts.
 After returning to the school after summer break, students at Hogwarts are attacked by the legendary monster of the "Chamber of Secrets" after the chamber is opened.
-Harry Potter and the Goblet of Fire
+Harry Potter and the Order of the Phoenix.
 Plot At Hogwarts, Harry learns that Dolores Umbridge, an employee to the Minister of Magic, Cornelius Fudge, would be the new Defense Against the Dark Arts teacher.

 Umbridge and Harry clash, as she, like Fudge, refuses to believe that Voldemort has returned.
 She punishes Harry for his rebellious outbursts by having him write "I must not tell lies" with a blood quill that carves the phrase into his skin with his own blood.
-Harry Potter and the Order of the Phoenix
+Harry Potter and the Deathly Hallows.
 Rowling finished writing Harry Potter and the Deathly Hallows in January 2007.

 Before its release, Bloomsbury reportedly spent GB£10 million to keep the book's contents safe before its release date.
 American publisher Arthur Levine refused any copies of the novel to be released in advance for press review, although two reviews were submitted early.
-Harry Potter and the Deathly Hallows
+Harry Potter and the Half-Blood Prince.
 The book was published in the United Kingdom by Bloomsbury and in the United States by Scholastic on 16 July 2005, as well as in several other countries.

 It sold nine million copies in the first 24 hours after its release, a record at the time which was eventually broken by its sequel, Harry Potter and the Deathly Hallows.
 There were many controversies before and after it was published, including the right to read the copies delivered prior to the release date in Canada.